potrerord/projecteuler/README.md

 The first several solutions come from early 2023, before I had my GitHub set up and before I had much programming experience.
 I plan on revisiting these from time to time as I develop.

+One new idea I've implemented is the inclusion of Markdown files for my trains of thought, since I want to be able to return to an in-progress solution without having to start from scratch in terms of deciphering where my original thought progress was.

 ## About Project Euler
 Visit the [About](https://projecteuler.net/about) page of the Project Euler website for additional information as well as a donation link to help with their running costs.